edjiang/CodeDay-Guide/3-marketing.md

 ###The week of

 During the week of, people who really procrastinated (or haven't decided) finally make the decision to go to CodeDay -- and need to be reminded that it's THIS WEEKEND.
 You can get a decent amount of ticket sales during the week of CodeDay (~30-60%)

+##Good Luck!

+Marketing CodeDay is definitely one of the most difficult, time consuming work in organizing a CodeDay, but with some good effort, you can ensure that your CodeDay is a success!